 Earl of Lemongrab, God of the Sinister Schnoz (Lemongrab 3, formerly Lemongrab 1/Lemongrab Black/Lemongrab Prime and Lemongrab 2/Lemonwhite)

 - Alignment: Lawful Neutralnote

-- Portfolio: Gonk, Nefarious Figures With Giant Noses, Inadequate Inheritor, Hates Himself And Everyone Else, Has Issues, Royal Brat, Keeps Flipping From Good to Evil, Manchild, Crazy Because Of A Chemical Mistake And Isolation, Trying And Failing To Be Orderly, Jerks Of Varying Degress(Though Ultimately Pitiable), Control Freak
+- Portfolio: Gonk, Nefarious Figures With Giant Noses, Inadequate Inheritor, Hates Himself And Everyone Else, Royal Brat, Keeps Flipping From Good to Evil, Manchild, Crazy Because Of A Chemical Mistake And Isolation, Trying And Failing To Be Orderly, Jerks Of Varying Degress(Though Ultimately Pitiable), Control Freak

 - Heralds: The Lemon People

 - Followers: The Lemon People, Alistair Krei, Watto

 - Those he finds "acceptable": The Grand United Alliance of Law, Frankenstein's Monster, Iroque, Dr Sofia Lamb (sort of), Grouchy Smurf, Death of the Endless, Kyurem, King Harkinian

 - Conflicting relationship with: Finn and Jake, Marceline Abadeer